whitneyburton/portfolios/20170113-krystin-villeneuve-m1.markdown

 Needs Improvement:

 Sometimes you can be a hard ball which is great when working on projects but can also be somewhat hindering for group work.

+## Pamela Lovett

+Positive:

+Krystin has a high level of self-awareness, which I find is not typical for many people.
+She is open and honest with herself and others about her biggest strengths and weaknesses, which I believe will serve her well during her time at Turing and beyond.
+Even though each of my project pairings have been successful in helping me grow in different ways, I can honestly say that my pairing with Krystin made the most difference in how I approach my work now.
+While discussing and "defining" our relationship for our paired project, I made it clear to Krystin how uncomfortable I have been with "driving" and "breaking" code on the fly... and how I thought this might be stunting my development.
+During our entire pairing Krystin not only honored my desire to take the extra time to really understand how our code was working, but she also forced me to drive more than I would have otherwise and constantly encouraged me to "break" my code.

+Needs Improvement:

+I believe Krystin could benefit from taking more short breaks while working on projects.
+She is pretty good at doing this currently, but can sometimes get very involved and forget to giver herself some room to breathe.

 ## Julian Kyer - Linked List Project Partner